W4ff1e/onvif-media-transcoder/SECURITY.md

 - Change default credentials (`admin`/`onvif-rust`) in production
 - Use strong passwords for ONVIF authentication
 - Consider network-level security (VPNs, firewalls) for sensitive deployments
-- Enable HTTPS where possible (currently HTTP only)

 ### Container Security

-- Docker images are built with multi-stage builds to minimize attack surface
 - Automatic vulnerability scanning with Trivy in CI/CD pipeline
 - Regular dependency updates through automated workflows
 - Non-root user execution where possible

-### Known Security Limitations

-1. **HTTP Only**: Currently serves HTTP traffic only (no HTTPS/TLS support)
-2. **Default Credentials**: Ships with default username/password that must be changed
-3. **Network Exposure**: Multiple network services exposed by default
-4. **AI-Generated Components**: Some code components generated with AI assistance

 ## Reporting a Vulnerability